Gas Transmission Integrity Management: Performance Measure Reporting

 Protecting America’s High Consequence Areas (HCAs)

-Beginning in 2004, gas transmission pipeline operators have been required to submit performance measure reports covering their pipeline infrastructure and their Integrity Management programs.
-PHMSA uses data from these reports—due on March 15th for the previous calendar year—to monitor and report on industry progress in meeting the requirements of the Gas (Transmission) IM Rule, to prioritize operators for future agency inspections, and to respond to inquiries about PHMSA’s oversight program.
-For a basic overview of the progress being made under the Gas IM Rule, please refer to the Quick Facts below.
+Beginning in 2004, gas transmission pipeline operators have been required to submit performance measure reports for pipeline infrastructure covered by Integrity Management (IM) programs.
+PHMSA uses data from these reports—due on March 15th for the previous calendar year—to monitor and report on industry progress in meeting the requirements of the Gas Transmission IM Rule, to prioritize operators for future agency inspections, and to respond to inquiries about PHMSA’s oversight program.

-The plot below, entitled "Cumulative Baseline and Reassessment Miles", shows the miles of pipelines that have been assessed or, beginning in 2008, reassessed under the Gas IM Rule.
-A single “assessment” often uses more than one inspection tool, device, or test to adequately assess a particular pipeline.
+Assessment may include more than one tool, device, or test to inspect a particular pipeline.
 An assessment is complete when all of the required tools, devices, or tests have successfully evaluated the pipeline.

 Leaks are unintentional escapes of gas from the pipeline that are not reportable as Incidents.
 A non-hazardous release that can be eliminated by lubrication, adjustment, or tightening is not a leak.
 Operators should report the number of leaks repaired based on the best data they have available.
 For sections replaced but retired in place, operators should consider leak survey information to determine, to the extent practical, the number of leaks in the replaced section.